Oklahoma vs. Texas score: No. 19 Longhorns upset No. 7 Sooners, arrive in Big 12 title race

 Is Texas actually back?
 The Longhorns made a major statement toward that end in the Red River Showdown

-Texas is back ... at least in the Big 12 championship hunt.
-And it's thanks to freshman kicker Cam Dicker, of all people.
-Dicker nailed a 40-yard go-ahead field goal with just 14 seconds left to give the Longhorns a 48-45 win.
-The victory ended up being much tighter than expected.
-The No. 19 Longhorns had a 45-24 lead going into the fourth quarter but squandered it through a series of conservative callas, which the No. 7 Sooners capitalized on through three touchdowns in a six-minute span.
+Texas is back ... in the Big 12 championship hunt ... and it's thanks to freshman kicker Cameron Dicker of all people.
+Dicker nailed a 40-yard go-ahead field goal with just 14 seconds left to give the No. 19 Longhorns a 48-45 win on Saturday over No. 7 Oklahoma after a furious surge by the Sooners late at the Red River Showdown.

+The victory ended up being much tighter than expected, but that's the beauty of rivalry games.
+The Longhorns had a 45-24 lead going into the fourth quarter but squandered it through a series of conservative calls.
+For a minute, it looked like Texas might actually blow the entire thing.

+Unfortunately, there's not always a lot a coach can do about that mid-game.
+Texas has a size advantage and no amount of coaching was going to change that.
+However, a coach can compensate by making sure players are in the right spots to at least make plays.
+That didn't happen, either.
+On way too many occasions, Oklahoma defenders were out of position, losing contain, taking bad angles and not tackling well.
+That made a difficult matchup even harder.

+There are big-picture issues Oklahoma needs to address.
+Smaller defensive backs were bullied around and that only changes through recruiting or transfer/JUCO help.
+But you also have to work with what you have and Stoops' defense didn't help matters.
+Frustration with the longtime DC has been building in the fanbase for a while.
+This might have been the tipping point.

-CBS Sports will be with you the entire way updating this story with the latest scores, highlights and analysis from Oklahoma vs. Texas.
-If you are unable to view the live updates below, please click here.
+CBS Sports was with you the entire way Saturday updating this story with highlights and analysis from the Red River Showdown.
+Check them out below.

 Thanks for stopping by.